-John Leonard is Vice President of Research at Toyota Research Institute (TRI).
+John Leonard is the Technical Advisor, Automated Driving at Toyota Research Institute (TRI).
 Leonard is conducting research on autonomous driving with a focus on TRI's Guardian research project.

 In addition, Leonard is a Samuel C. Collins Professor of Mechanical and Ocean Engineering and Associate Department Head for Research in the Massachusetts Institute of Technology (MIT), Department of Mechanical Engineering.
 He is also a member of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 His research addresses the problems of navigation and mapping for autonomous mobile robots.